zainabelsayed/Tappifyd--frontend-task/README.md

-it's a simple web page built using HTML, CSS and Bootstrap 5
+it's a simple web page built using HTML, CSS , and Bootstrap 5
-## How it works?
+# How does it work?
-# clone the repo
+### Clone the repo
-# open it using Live Server
+### Open it using Live Server